Grow your Japanese spring vocabulary with these seasonal words

 The entrance ceremony at the company.

 Job-hunting for university students begins before they graduate and is known as “shūshoku katsudō 就職活動”, or “shūkatsu 就活” for short.
 It’s a huge process that results in new graduates starting their jobs all at the same time in April.
-Therefore it’s common for companies to hold a ceremony to welcome their new starters.
+Therefore, it’s common for companies to hold a ceremony to welcome their new starters, and it’s good Japanese spring vocabulary to learn for international students who want to work in Japan after graduation.

 E.g.